gene-git/Arch-mkpkg/README.md

  - **--mkp-force**
    Force a makepkg run even if not needed.
 You may want to also set the *-f* option to be passed on to makepkg.

+ - **--mkp-use_makedepends**
+   If there are *mkpkg_depends* and *mkpkg_depends_files* are absent, setting this option will use the array *makedepends* to populate the *mkpkg_depends* list.

 What mkpkg does is roughly:

  - If PKGBUILD has a pkgver() function, check if the pkgver variable matches its output
  - If the 2 pkgver match or if there is no pkgver() function then check if a matching package exists
  - If package not up to date, then run usual makepkg build.
- - If package seems otherwise up to date, then check if any of the makedepend packages is newer than the package file and if found, bump the pkgrel and rebuild package.
+ - If package seems otherwise up to date, then check if any of the conditions given by *mkpkg_depends* or *mkpkg_depends_files* triggers a build.
+If a build is called for, then bump the pkgrel and rebuild.
  - If the package is out of date, as there is newer version then reset pkgrel back to "1" and build.

-So, if a package builds and gets larger package releae number, it was because of some trigger package dependency.
+So, if a package builds and gets larger package releae number, it was because of some trigger package dependency; absent manual modification.
 If package release is "1" - then you know its a fresh package version.

-I use separate tool to run all my package builds so I prefer the output to be easily parseable and provide simple clear information.
+I use separate tool to run all my package builds so I prefer the output to be easily parseable and provide simple and clear information.

 mkpkg thus prints a line of the form: